fontistoriche/segnatura/README.md

 **Effect on retrieval.** The full evaluation used 50 EPUB files and 300
 questions: 240 local questions, 30 questions requiring sources from different parts of the corpus, and 30 negative controls.
-With identical fixed chunking, embedding, and retrieval settings, Segnatura reduced searchable records by 5.61% and indexed tokens by 6.33% compared with a document-level keyword filter that already excluded front matter, contents, indexes, and bibliographies.
+Both indexes were configured to search work text only.
+The document-level baseline already excluded entire files identified as front matter, contents, indexes, or bibliographies, but could not separate different editorial functions within the same document.
+Segnatura produced a cleaner work-text extraction by identifying notes, bibliographies, indexes, and paratext that the baseline would have mixed into the work text, while preserving that material under separate editorial categories.
+With identical fixed chunking, embedding, and retrieval settings, the resulting work-text index contained 5.61% fewer searchable records and 6.33% fewer indexed tokens.
 Across the 240 local questions, no paired difference in retrieval of the registered sources was statistically significant at the conventional 0.05 level.
-These results establish a smaller index at unchanged retrieval quality on this corpus.
+These results establish a cleaner, smaller work-text index at unchanged retrieval quality on this corpus.

 ## Command line